Prescribing Exercise for Mood- and Anxiety-Related Problems

 - Know the efficacy of exercise for treating anxiety and mood disorders

 - Know the role of exercise in resilience to stress and cognitive enhancement

 - Know motivational strategies for enhancing the initiation and maintenance of regular exercise

 Learning Level: Introductory

-This webinar is approved for 1 continuing education / credit hour.
+This webinar does not provide 1 continuing education / credit hour.